Chat with us, powered by LiveChat

 As Washington's troops crossed the Delaware River, the Grand Union Flag likely flew.
 A precursor to the modern American flag, it combined British and colonial symbols, reflecting the evolving fight for independence.

-The Battle at Saratoga: Devoted to the battle at Saratoga, where a British General surrendered his army of over 6,000 men.
+Where a British General surrendered his army of over 6,000 men.

 The Battle of Saratoga, fought in September and October 1777, was a turning point in the Revolutionary War.
 The American victory convinced France to join the colonies as an ally, providing essential military and financial support.